Ox-wgX95/Ox-wgX95/README.md

 ---

-## 👋 Про мене

-Розробник, який захоплюється **Python** та **AI-технологіями**. Створюю Telegram-ботів, автоматизацію та інтеграції зі штучним інтелектом (Google Gemini, OpenAI) — від ідеї до контейнеризованого продукту на Docker. Люблю чистий, підтримуваний код і постійно експериментую з новими AI SDK.
+## ⛏️ About Me

+Developer passionate about **Python** and **AI technologies**.
+I build Telegram bots, automation tools, and artificial intelligence integrations (Google Gemini, OpenAI) — taking projects from concept to containerized Docker deployments.
+I value clean, maintainable code and constantly explore new AI SDKs like a miner discovering new caves.

-> *"Dig, Fight, Explore, Build!"* — тепер і в коді.
+> *"Dig, Fight, Explore, Build!"* — now in code.

-- 🤖 Розробляю Telegram-ботів на **aiogram 3** з інтеграцією AI (Gemini API)
-- 🧠 Досліджую можливості генеративного AI для реальних продуктів
-- 🐳 Контейнеризую та деплою проєкти через Docker
-- 📚 Постійно вчуся та вдосконалюю Clean Code практики

----

-## ⛏️ Про мене

-Розробник, який захоплюється **Python** та **AI-технологіями**. Створюю Telegram-ботів, автоматизацію та інтеграції зі штучним інтелектом (Google Gemini, OpenAI) — від ідеї до контейнеризованого продукту на Docker. Люблю чистий, підтримуваний код і постійно досліджую нові AI SDK, як шахтар — нові печери.

-- ⚔️ Розробляю Telegram-ботів на **aiogram 3** з інтеграцією AI (Gemini API)
+- ⚔️ Developing Telegram bots with **aiogram 3** and AI integrations (Gemini API)
-- 🔮 Досліджую можливості генеративного AI для реальних продуктів
+- 🔮 Exploring Generative AI capabilities for real-world products
-- 📦 Контейнеризую та деплою проєкти через Docker
+- 📦 Containerizing and deploying projects via **Docker**
-- 💰 Постійно вчуся та вдосконалюю Clean Code практики
+- 💰 Continuously learning and improving Clean Code practices

 ---